jim3/esp32-adf_pipeline_recording_to_sdcard/README.md

 ### Espressif Audio Development Framework (ESP-ADF) Example Walk-Through

-This is a walk-through on how I got the `pipeline_recording_to_sdcard` example to work using the ESP32 ADF framework.
-For me at least, it was extremely difficult to get the example to work.
-The example is a good starting point for anyone who wants to record audio one of the ESP32 audio development boards.
+Honestly, this is here as a sort of backup copy of how I get the LyraT Mini audio dev board configured and able to run most of the examples on their GitHub repo at (https://github.com/espressif/esp-adf).
+This is also a quick walk-through on how I got the `pipeline_recording_to_sdcard` example to work using the ESP32 ADF framework and hopefully it might help someone else just starting out.
+For me at least, it was extremely difficult to get the examples to work mostly just due to how th docs were organized.
+That being said, the docs are *very* good.
+The example is a good starting point for anyone who wants to record audio on one of the ESP32 audio development boards.
 The example uses the following components:

 -   [ESP32 ADF GitHub Repository](https://github.com/espressif/esp-adf)
 -   [ESP32 LyraT Mini audio development board](https://www.espressif.com/en/products/hardware/esp32-lyrat-mini)